Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0003-audit-gates.md

 - Guarantees that audits are a **release blocker**, not optional feedback.
 - Strengthens the audit trail: every accepted artifact has at least one explicit independent check.
 - Prevents defensive reasoning — forces iteration or withdrawal when evidence is lacking.
 - Adds overhead: each release requires independent audit steps before publication.

-## References
-- Dialogue Log DL-001 — “5 Requirements” framing (LinkedIn draft → method spec)
-- Dialogue Log DL-005 — “Does AWO have scientific value?”
-(Consensus AI)